Drone29/cpp-argparser/readme.md

         .help("mandatory arg with 2 parameters: mandatory and optional, returns result of function createStruct()");
 ```

-Lambdas can be used as parsing functions too:
+Lambdas can be used as parsing functions as well:

 ```c++
 parser.addArgument<std::vector<const char*>>("-a", "--array")